nasa-fornax/fornax-documentation/documentation/compute_environments.md

     Each environment in the container has a corresponding file there.
     For instance:
     -   *requirements-python3.txt*: is the pip requirement file for the `python3` environment.
-    -   *base-lock.yml*: is the conda environment file for the base conda environment running jupyter-lab
+    -   *base-lock.yml*: is the conda environment file for the base conda environment.
+    -   *heasoft-lock.yml*: is the conda environment file for the heasoft conda environment. etc.
 -   **Outside the Console**: The same environment files are also available for every release of the container images on github.
     They are grouped by image name and available in the [container images release page](https://github.com/nasa-fornax/fornax-images/releases).